jonabox/document-processing-site/docs/projects/form-processing.md

 ## 8/19/2020 update

 We are currently developing a program to automatically create templates by detecting essential keywords in table and blank box/line data types.
-The open-source github repository for this project can now be found [here](https://github.com/jonabox/ryan-document-processing).
+Access to the github repository for this project can be given by request.